NO MERCY is not a film festival.

 No opt-outs.
 No removals.
 No edits upon request.

-By submitting, you confirm you have full rights to all content within your project and grant permission for live exhibition and distribution.
+By submitting, you confirm you have full rights to all content within your project and grant permission for live exhibition and distribution on our youtube page as part of the episode your project is a part.
+Pertaining solely to the episode your project is a part of.

 The Audience Winner is selected at the end of each event and awarded the NO MERCY Champion’s Gi.